matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 to parameterize that conj.
 We are going to parameterize the old fashioned way: with a function argument.
 We are not going to have anything higher-order blah blah blah.
 We are going to take an argument, which is the step.

 So right in the middle body of this mapping -- this is the same as it was in the last slide.
 This is where it said conj.
 Now we say step.
 We put that inside a function that takes the step.
-So this is a function.  "mapping" takes the thing that you are going to map, label the baggage.
+So this is a function.

+"mapping" takes the thing that you are going to map, label the baggage.
 And it returns something that is a function that expects a step.
 What are we doing?
 Putting stuff on conveyor belts.
 What are we doing?
 We are putting stuff on trolleys.

 And it says, before I do that, I am going to call f on the luggage.
 I am going to put a label on the luggage.
 But I do not know about luggage anymore.
 The step, you are going to tell me later.
 What are we doing today?
 Conveyor belts or trolleys?
 Conveyor belts, cool.
 I got the rules, I understand how to do mapping and filtering and mapcatting.

 So same thing: filter.
 And what is beautiful about this is: what is the essence of filtering?
 Apply a predicate.
 Then maybe you do this step, or maybe you do not.
 There is no stuff here.
 It is a choice about activity.
 It is a choice about action.

-Same thing with concatenating, cat.
+Same thing with concatenate, cat.
 What does it do?
 It basically
 says: do this step more than once.
 I am giving you an input that is really a set of things.
 Do it to each thing.
 And mapcatting is just composing map and cat.
 Which it should be.
 OK.